ntta/shopping-data-scraper/README.md

 **Folder `rev` contains refactored code for the project, all will be converted to TypeScript and NodeJS**

+## Todo
+* Refactor Coles, don't use axios, web scraping IS ENOUGH
+* Migrate everything to NodeJS

 Get product data from Woolworths and Coles and generate a single json file for Firebase.
 Coles is using NodeJS.
 Woolworths is using Python.